UniBwM-IFS-AILab/REAP/README.md

 "objectPath" : "/Game/Maps/UEDPIE_0_SunTemple.SunTemple:PersistentLevel.Bp_SpawnPoint_2"
 ```

 For setup information of the AirSim API see: https://microsoft.github.io/AirSim/apis/.
 This API allows you to impact the physics simulation (e.g. simulate wind or rain).
-An example python script ("remoteControlWeather.py") that has to run from within windows is provided in this repo.
+An example python script ("remoteControlWeather.py") that has to run from within Windows is provided in this repo.

 ## Editing the Simulation Environment